iSEE-Laboratory/CVPR24_ATBA/README.md

 # [CVPR2024] Efficient and Effective Weakly-Supervised Action Segmentation via Action-Transition-Aware Boundary Alignment

-This is the code for CVPR2024 paper *Efficient and Effective Weakly-Supervised Action Segmentation via Action-Transition-Aware Boundary Alignment*.
+This is the official PyTorch implementation for CVPR2024 paper *Efficient and Effective Weakly-Supervised Action Segmentation via Action-Transition-Aware Boundary Alignment*.